 - Now scoop out the dough with a tablespoon or any spoon.

-- Place the scooped dough on the greased tray.
+- Place the scooped dough on the greased baking tray.
 Keep some space of about 1.5 to 2 inches between the cookies.

 - Make cookies this way with the entire cookie dough.
 While working on the cookies, do note that the dough is sticky.